iconify/iconify-sketch/README.md

 Iconify is new unified SVG framework.
 It is designed to replace outdated glyph fonts with modern JavaScript SVG framework and offer massive choice of icons.
-Unlike fonts, Iconify only loads icons used on pages, so you can use icons from FontAwesome, Material Design Icons, Firefox Emoji and more on web page without loading massive amounts of fonts.
+Unlike fonts, Iconify only loads icons used on pages, so you can use icons from FontAwesome, Material Design Icons, Firefox Emoji and more on web page without loading many fonts.
+It is fast and very easy to use.

 See https://iconify.design/ for details.